click on a question below to open the accordion

-Psychedelics in Recovery is a 12-step fellowship of people from all 12-step programs and other paths of Recovery who share our experience, strength, and hope with each other.
-Our primary purpose is to pursue Recovery and help others do the same, as defined by the individual.
-The only requirement for membership is a desire to recover from our addictive behaviors and/or an interest in psychedelics and/or plant medicines as an aid to our process of Recovery.
+Psychedelics in Recovery is a 12-step fellowship of people from many 12-step programs and other paths of recovery who share our experience, strength, and hope with each other.
+Our primary purpose is to pursue recovery, as defined by the individual, and to help others do the same.
+The only requirement for membership is a desire to recover from addiction and/or an interest in the use of psychedelics and/or plant medicines as an aid to our process of recovery.

-Many fellow travelers have been or are currently also in AA, NA, ACA, Al-Anon, CoDA, Recovery Dharma, and non-faith based fellowships, to name a few.
-Some members have had trouble with substances, like drugs or alcohol; others have more process or behavioral addictions, like gambling, overeating, or codependency.
+Many fellow travelers have been or are currently also in AA, NA, ACA, Al-Anon, CoDA, Recovery Dharma, and non-faith-based fellowships, to name a few.
+Some members have experienced trouble with substances like drugs or alcohol; others may have found themselves suffering from process- based or behavioral addictions, such as gambling, overeating, or codependency.

-If we have a problem with drugs/alcohol/other harmful behaviors, healing can begin when we accept that for ourselves and admit it to others.
-Admission of loss of control (or powerlessness) over harmful behavior is the first step.
+If we find we have a problem with drugs, alcohol, or harmful behaviors, healing can begin when we accept this for ourselves and we admit it to others.
+Admission of loss of control (or “powerlessness”) over addiction is the First Step.
 We encourage you to practice rigorous honesty with yourself and trusted others.
-Open up when it feels safe for you.
+Share when you feel comfortable and safe.

 Many people in PIR come from other 12-step groups and other paths of recovery have varying lengths of sobriety or clean/recovery time from their harmful drugs/addictive behaviors.
 Some members find that traditional 12-step groups do not feel like the right fit for them.
 In PIR, we encourage individual members to identify their own version and definition of what sobriety means to them.
 We encourage people to find sponsors or co-travellers to foster a sense of community, work the steps to build a connection to a Higher Power, and get active service commitments to practice humility and responsibility.
 It may be helpful for a new member to start identifying their own harmful behaviors that they do not wish to engage in, to start to self-define their sobriety or clean time as part of their path of recovery.